christopheml/soulshape-journal/README.md

 Your translation must be provided under a license compatible with the [MIT License](LICENSE.txt), ideally the MIT License itself, but some other copyleft licenses can work.

+There is a [translation changelog](Localization/CHANGELOG-translations.md) intended to help you identify translations that have been added, removed or modified.

 ## Thanks and acknowledgements

 This addon couldn't have been made without the help of the following people: